Hybrid Polynomial Zonotopes: A Set Representation for Reachability Analysis in Hybrid Nonaffine Systems

 \section{Introduction}

-Hybrid nonlinear systems refer to hybrid systems where each continuous submodel exhibits nonaffine nonlinear dynamic relationships, meaning the relationships between states and control inputs are nonlinear and do not take affine forms.
-Such systems are prevalent in practical engineering applications, including robotic switching control~\cite{das2001hybrid, stilwell2004hybrid}, multi-modal process systems with nonlinear components~\cite{li2023optimal, nikolaou2003linear}, and automotive control systems~\cite{hybrid_vehicle_control}.
-Due to the difficulty in linearizing or simplifying nonaffine nonlinear subsystems, traditional analysis and design methods developed for linear or affine systems face significant challenges when applied to these systems.
+Hybrid nonlinear systems refer to hybrid systems where each continuous submodel exhibits nonaffine nonlinear dynamic relationships, meaning the relationships between states and control inputs are nonlinear and do not take affine forms~\cite{mcclamroch2002performance}.
+Such systems are prevalent in practical engineering applications, including robotic switching control~\cite{borquez2023hamilton,prieur2007hybrid,sun2011stability} and so on.
+Due to the difficulty in linearizing or simplifying nonaffine subsystems, traditional analysis and design methods developed for linear or affine systems face significant challenges when applied to these systems.

-In hybrid system modeling approaches, switching system models consist of a finite number of continuous subsystems and switching rules, where the switching rules determine when the system transitions between different subsystems (modes)~\cite{liberzon2003switching, hespanha2004stability}.
-Each subsystem is typically described by a set of nonlinear differential equations.
+In hybrid system modeling approaches, switching system models consist of a finite number of continuous subsystems and switching rules, where the switching rules determine when the system transitions between different subsystems (modes).
+There are lots of related works: ~\cite{hespanha2004stability, liberzon2003switching,schwartz2005minimum,long2022robust, long2021dynamic}.
+Each subsystem is typically described by a set of differential equations.
 However, the modeling and analysis of hybrid nonlinear systems face numerous challenges.
-Traditional reachability analysis methods for hybrid systems primarily focus on cases where the continuous dynamics are linear for each discrete mode.
-This assumption severely limits applicability to real-world systems, as nonaffine nonlinear dynamics are prevalent in practical engineering applications.
+Traditional reachability analysis methods for hybrid systems primarily focus on cases where the continuous dynamics are linear for each discrete mode~\cite{bird2023hybrid}.
+This assumption severely limits applicability to real-world systems, as nonaffine dynamics are prevalent in practical engineering applications.